Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation

-Having established that $|\frac{x_1'}{x_1}|$ is the global maximum for relative sensitivity, we now analyze the global behavior of the system.
-Specifically, we aim to derive a mathematical description that characterizes how the entire dimerization network---beyond just the input species---responds to the perturbation.
-Without loss of generality, we re-index the species such that they are ordered by the magnitude of their relative sensitivities:
+Having established that $|\frac{x_1'}{x_1}|$ is the global maximum for relative sensitivity, we now analyze the network-wide response.
+At the fixed equilibrium under consideration, keep the input species indexed as $1$ and re-index the remaining species, breaking ties arbitrarily, so that the relative sensitivities are ordered by magnitude: